Micha-JS/Micha-JS/README.md

 👯 I’m looking to collaborate on projects regarding the protection of (rain) forest and decarbonisation.

+## My favorite business analytics projects:

+[Customer segmentation](https://github.com/Rojoser/Credit-Card-Segmentation): A machine learning model to divide a customer base into distinct groups of individuals that have similar characteristics

+[Creating Dashboards](https://github.com/Micha-JS/StreamlitApp_InternetUsageViz): Streamlit App as an application to create Dashboards, easily to deploy for everyone to see

 <!--
 **Micha-JS/Micha-JS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.